 - There is no interest charge.
 You only pay one fee.

-- You can start paying off the loan on the next day after receiving the funds.
+- You can start paying off the credit on the next day after receiving the funds.

 FNB student loan

 An FNB study loan lets you apply for a minimum of R4,000 and a maximum of R80,000 for every year that you’re studying.
-The loan also comes with credit life insurance to cover you in specific situations where you’re unable to pay the loan.
+The credit also comes with credit life insurance to cover you in specific situations where you’re unable to pay your debt.

 You can use the funds from FNB to pay for tuition fees, books, required material and equipment, plus accommodation.
 When you take out an FNB study loan, you only make repayments for interest and charges.
 You finish paying off the rest after graduation.